This review may contain spoilers. I can handle the truth.

 We see clearly a naturalist take from Lynch in the opening scene where the camera merges under the earth, where we hear a oozing dark ambient noise of drone looping while beetles crawl around sporadically and hastily through their natural habitat.
 This I presume is symbolism (in a form of a metaphor or simile for man) for unnecessary, chaotic…

-The wrongs about this movie are not only the self-evident fact that the entire cast seemed extremely uncomfortable with their rather unfamiliar, stereotypical roles (in a general sense), but also the fact that I barely spotted a glimpse or felt a feeling of authenticity from the characters, Russian accents, historical accuracy or atmosphere throughout the entire thing.
-Not to mention the choreography and direction of the fighting scenes, yuck.
+The wrongs about this movie are not only the self-evident fact that the entire cast seemed extremely uncomfortable with their rather unfamiliar, stereotypical roles (in a general sense), but also the fact that I barely spotted a glimpse or felt a feeling of authenticity from the characters; Russian accents, historical accuracy or atmosphere throughout the entire thing.
+Not to mention the choreography and direction of the action scenes, yuck.

 I actually quite recently saw The Drop, and the conclusion I…